boylea/boylea.github.io/_posts/2014-09-02-Python-Inheritance.md

 {% endhighlight %}

 Thus, we can effectively introduce a mixin class's methods and properties to a class instance.
 By merging the __dict__ of the newly instantiated AB class with the existing instance b's __dict__, we get to have any variables defined in the constructor for the mixin, plus our existing state from instance b.
 We give preference to the existing instance b's variables, if there is a conflict.

+Thanks to Stefan Loesch for help with a correction.

 [supersuper]: https://rhettinger.wordpress.com/2011/05/26/super-considered-super/
 [harmful]: https://fuhm.net/super-harmful/